Diplomatic missions

 Travel papers and visas

-Bulgarians travelling by air to Canada will need to obtain prior approval through the Electronic Travel Authorization (eTA) system.
-The permit is valid for a period of 5 years.
+Despite the visa-free regime for short-term stay, Bulgarian citizens arriving by air in Canada need to have obtained prior authorization through the Electronic Travel Authorization (eTA) system.
+The authorization is valid for a period of 5 years, but no longer than the validity of the passport with which it was obtained.

-Bulgarian citizens entering Canada through its land or sea borders do not need prior approval through the eTA.
+Bulgarian citizens entering Canada through a land or sea border crossing do not need an eTA in advance.

 Work in Canada: